donut-party/donut-docs-site/content/docs/system/tutorial/04-environment-configuration.md

 The strategy here is:

-1. Use another library, [aero](https://github.com/juxt/aero), to transorm config files into Clojure data structures for your application. aero is EDN, but with some enhancements, including a little syntax sugar for incorporating environment variables and for producing different values based on the `:profile` you pass in. `env-config` uses aero on line 8; see the aero docs for more info.
+1. Use another library, [aero](https://github.com/juxt/aero), to transform config files into Clojure data structures for your application. aero is EDN, but with some enhancements, including a little syntax sugar for incorporating environment variables and for producing different values based on the `:profile` you pass in. `env-config` uses aero on line 8; see the aero docs for more info.